Banks burn in San Diego suburb as protest turns violent

 City officials announced a curfew for Sunday night to try to head off more violence,

-What began as a peaceful protest Saturday afternoon over George Floyd’s death at the hands of Minneapolis police turned increasingly hostile as night fell.
+What began as a peaceful protest Saturday afternoon over Geroge Floyd’s death at the hands of Minneapolis police turned increasingly hostile as night fell.
 With buildings burning, San Diego police officers, aided by other local law enforcement agencies, walked shoulder to shoulder down La Mesa Boulevard around 2 a.m.
 Sunday.

 They threatened arrest for unlawful assembly for anyone who didn’t leave and the crowd ultimately dispersed.